Per Røntved: International career

 Røntved made his debut for the Denmark national team in June 1970, while playing at Brønshøj.
 He also played three games for the Denmark under-21 team from October 1970 to May 1971.
-He started his international career as a left winger, but was central defender and team captain in the Danish team at the 1972 Summer Olympics in Munich.
+He started his international career as a left winger, but was a central defender and team captain in the Danish team at the 1972 Summer Olympics in Munich.
 He played six games at the tournament, and scored a single goal against Brazil.
 After the 1972 Olympics, he won the 1972 Danish Player of the Year award.

-While at Werder Bremen, he eventually became permanent Danish international team captain, and in May 1979, he became the sixth Dane to play 50 national team games.
+While at Werder Bremen, he eventually became the permanent Danish international team captain, and in May 1979, he became the sixth Dane to play 50 national team games.
 He was influential in Sepp Piontek becoming Danish national team manager in 1979, when he recommended his former Werder team-mate and manager for the job.
 When he moved back to Randers in the summer 1979, Sepp Piontek dropped him from the national team after his 51st national team game.
 Piontek re-called him to the national team in June 1980, and Røntved went on to play another 24 national team matches.

 Røntved broke Henning Munk Jensen's 1978 record of 62 national team games in August 1981.
 He became the first Dane to reach 75 national team matches in his last national team game in November 1982, a Danish record until broken by Morten Olsen in 1985.
 He was selected team captain in 38 of his national team matches, breaking Ole Madsen's record of 25, another record which Morten Olsen broke in 1987.

 Personal life

-Per Røntved is the older brother of former professional footballer Kim Røntved.
-He is married and has two kids.
+Per Røntved was the older brother of former professional footballer Kim Røntved.
+He was married and had two kids.
 When he moved back to Denmark in 1979, he opened a sporting goods store in Randers.
 In 1979, he also published his memoirs, which caused great controversy for its outspoken description and criticism of the life as a professional footballer.

-He planned to wind down his football career by playing in the United States, but was stopped abruptly in June 1984.
+Røntved planned to wind down his football career by playing in the United States, but was stopped abruptly in June 1984.
 During a rope jumping challenge with his brother, Per suffered from a cerebral hemorrhage, resulting in paralysis of the left side of his body.
 He recovered, and was involved in the management of several smaller Danish football clubs, and served as a technical advisor for the National Football Association of Swaziland.
 He also became a popular motivational speaker.

+Røntved died after a struggle with cancer on 16 May 2023, at the age of 74.